au-ts/sddf/docs/network/network.md

 by the client's copy component.

-If a client wishes to use [lib sDDF lwIP](#lib-sddf-lwip), a configuration struct for this must also be declared, and the library must be initialised:
+If a client wishes to use [lib sDDF lwIP](#lib-sddf-lwip), a configuration struct for the library and the timer connection must also be declared.
+Lib sDDF lwIP must also be initialised.
+See the section on [lib sDDF lwIP](#lib-sddf-lwip) for how to use this library afterwards.

 ```c
 #include <sddf/network/lib_sddf_lwip.h>